luiswirth/bsc-thesis/src/matter/mesh.typ

 we almost never exactly lie in the affine subspace.
 Furthermore, when the ambient dimension $N$ is greater than the intrinsic dimension $n < N$, then we have a underdetermined linear system.
-Therefore we rely on the Moore-Penrose pseudo-inverse, computed via SVD, to get a least-square solution.
+Therefore we rely on the Moore-Penrose pseudo-inverse @hiptmair:numcse, computed via SVD, to get a least-square solution.
 $
   avec(lambda)^- = phi(avec(x))